mansik15/JetpackComposeBasicApplication/README.md

 # JetpackComposeBasicApplication
 This application represents how to use Jetpack compose UI for building lists 🚀.
-Also, it has navigation between two screens.
+Also, defined a navigation graph with a NavHost in Compose using Compose destinations to navigate between two screens.
+Basic compose UI components are used i.e Column, Text, Icon, Button, IconButton, Card, TopAppBar, etc.